ropensci-review-tools/srr/README.md

 describes how to link your package with `rrr` in order to use these roclets.

-1. Ensure the package successfully passes all [`autotest`](https://github.com/ropenscilabs/autotest) tests, including setting `test = FALSE` flags to switch off any particular tests.
+1. Ensure that your package successfully passes all [`autotest`](https://github.com/ropenscilabs/autotest) tests, potentially including setting `test = FALSE` flags to switch off any tests you consider not to be applicable to your package.
 For details, please see the [package documentation for `autotest`](https://ropenscilabs.github.io/autotest/).

 2. Decide which of our in-scope categories of statistical software best